cdvelop/tinystring/docs/betterment/ISSUE_SUMMARY_TINYSTRING.md

-# TinyString - Library Context for LLM Maintenance
+# fmt - Library Context for LLM Maintenance

-## What is TinyString?
+## What is fmt?

 Lightweight Go library for string manipulation with fluid API, specifically designed for small devices and web applications using TinyGo compiler.